pyside/pyside2-setup/README.rst

 Compatibility
 =============

 PySide requires Python 2.6 or later and Qt 4.6 or better.
+Qt 5.x is currently not supported.

 Installation
 ============